lifeng10/lifeng10.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Feng Li (李锋) is currently a Ph.D. candidate at the School of Cyber Engineering, Xidian University, under the guidance of Professor [Jianfeng Ma](https://web.xidian.edu.cn/jfma/).
-In 2022-2023, he had the privilege of being a visiting Ph.D. student at the National University of Singapore, where he were mentored by Professor [Ee-Chien Chang](https://www.comp.nus.edu.sg/~changec/).
+In 2022-2023, he was a visiting Ph.D. student at the National University of Singapore under the Professor [Ee-Chien Chang](https://www.comp.nus.edu.sg/~changec/).
 His research interests include Searchable Symmetric Encryption and Oblivious RAM.
 He is on track to complete his Ph.D. program in September 2024 and is actively seeking a postdoctoral position.
 {style="text-align: justify;"}